nbashir97/effectsize/tests/README.md

-This folder contains the files used to carry out tests:
+This directory contains the files used to carry out tests:

 1. **functions.py:** defining the functions required to execute `effectsize.compute()` (this is a copy of the script in the **src** directory)
 2. **main_tests.py:** script to carry out tests on `effectsize.compute()`